Greetings and welcome to my little part of cyberspace!

 I am a Scholar-in-Residence at the Thornton School of Music at the University of Southern California in Los Angeles.
 I retired in 2012 as a professor emeritus from the Henry and Leigh Bienen School of Music at Northwestern University in Evanston, Illinois.
 Prior to that I was a professor in the music department at Case Western Reserve University in Cleveland, Ohio.
 I am very fortunate to have an opportunity to serve the Thornton School here in Los Angeles.
 I teach in the Music Teaching and Learning Department and serve as the Vice Dean of Scholarly and Professional Studies.
 If your travels take you to this beautiful part of the world, please contact me for a visit.

 My hobbies include boating (my wife and I live on a beautiful 53' Selene Trawler in Marina del Rey), biking and reading novels.
-I've been known to enjoy a good meal or two in area Chicago and now Los Angeles eateries before a night of theatre and wouldn't turn down a glass of good Irish or Scotch whiskey and a good cigar.
+I've been known to enjoy a good meal or two in Los Angeles eateries before a night of theatre and wouldn't turn down a glass of good Irish or Scotch whiskey and a perhaps an occasional good cigar.